-My close associate Pabitra Mohan Maharatha readily pledged his support to my proposal.
+My associate Pabitra Maharatha in the Samaja employees’ movement readily pledged his support to my proposal.
 Then a journalist, Sagar Satpathy offered his support.
 Poet Gajanan Mishra added his unreserved approval with a visit to my residence along with poet Umakanta Raut.
-Orissa’s most active columnists Tusarkanta Satpathy, whose exemplary activism had added immensely to the strength of Gajana babu’s July fast, expressed his solidarity.
+Columnists Tusarkanta Satpathy, whose exemplary activism had added immensely to the strength of Gajana babu’s July fast, expressed his solidarity.
 Editor of Subartta, Pradyumna Satpathy, one of my admirers known for his oratory skill was taken into this combination and my residence being a government quarter, his office was chosen as the office of the movement.

 We formally launched the new forum as “Bhasa Andolan, Orissa” in an extended meeting of language activists in a meeting held in his office where it was decided to use my method of silent black-flag march for mass awakening for the cause we were to espouse.
 It post-facto approved the Ultimatum I had submitted to the Chief Secretary with Maharatha accompanying me on the same day.
 The Government, through this Ultimatum approved by others over phone, was told that, if the provision of punishment against whosoever contravenes the Orissa Official Language Act, as advanced in the ministerial committee, is not legislated, we will take the matter to the people by way of silent march of protest with black-flags against the official mischief.
 And we have been doing this, as per our agenda, with effect from Pana Sankranti – Orissa’s New Year’s Day.